Julius Popper: Life

 In Patagonia, Popper maintained dominance with his private army.
 He issued his own coins and stamps to symbolize his power.
+Two varieties of coins were issued, the 1 gram coin inscribed with El Paramo ("a high and cold region"), and the 5 gram coin inscribed with Lavaderos de Oro del Sur ("Washers of Gold of the south"), referring to gold panning from the river sediment.
 When the Argentine peso lost its value in the market crash of 1890, his gold coins were regarded as currency.
+Around this time, he may have produced plans for the modern outline of the city of Havana, Cuba.

 Popper vigorously fought against his enemies; he punished gold diggers and thieves according to arbitrary law.
-The most controversial aspect of his life was his participation in the Selk'nam genocide against the native communities on Tierra del Fuego.
-Sheep farmers and gold miners fought against them; the former because the Selk'nam would hunt sheep in their former territories and the latter because of conflicts over mining areas.
-Together with other bounty hunters, who were paid to kill the Selk'nam, Popper too sent his armed forces to manhunt them.
+The most controversial aspect of his life was his participation in the Selkʼnam genocide against the native communities on Tierra del Fuego.
+Sheep farmers and gold miners ruthlessly killed them; the former because the Selkʼnam would hunt sheep in their former territories, and the latter because of conflicts over mining areas.
+Together with other bounty hunters, who were paid to kill the Selkʼnam, Popper too sent his armed forces to manhunt them.

-Popper also prepared an expedition to enforce the Argentine claim for parts of Antarctica.
+Popper also prepared an expedition to enforce the Argentine claim to parts of Antarctica.
+In 1892, he submitted a proposal to the Argentine government to build a settlement in the South Shetland Islands, accompanied by a map showing his plans for the region.
+Popper claimed the region was of strategic importance and that Argentina needed to take possession of it "as soon as possible".
+British diplomat George E. Welby took notice of this proposal and contacted Popper to assert that South Georgia, which had been marked as Argentine in his map, was a British possession.

-After his sudden death in Buenos Aires at the age of 35, his empire collapsed.
+After Popper's sudden death in Buenos Aires at the age of 35, his empire collapsed.
 The cause of his death has not been established.
 Contemporary American journalist John R. Spears says that he was poisoned by "men whom he had offended in the south."
+Popper's death was seen as suspicious due to his relatively young age and good health.